nepalez/merchant-rs/doc/adr/0007-decouple-bin-validation.md

 Including BIN databases and validation logic in `PrimaryAccountNumber` type.
 Rejected because it creates external data dependencies in core (BIN ranges must be updated regularly), imposes business logic that may not apply to all gateways, increases core complexity and maintenance burden, and couples core to specific card network rules.

 ### Separate BIN validation crate
 Creating merchant-rs-bin-validator as a shared optional library.
-Rejected because BIN validation requirements vary significantly by use case (payment routing decisions vs UX card type detection vs fraud prevention), and a one-size-fits-all solution would not serve any use case optimally.
+Rejected because BIN validation requirements vary significantly by use case (payment routing decisions vs. UX card type detection vs. fraud prevention), and a one-size-fits-all solution would not serve any use case optimally.
 Adapters and applications can create their own BIN validators as needed.

-### BIN validation as trait in core
+### BIN validation as a trait in the core
 Providing optional BIN validation trait that types can implement.
-Rejected because it still requires maintaining BIN data somewhere, and trait-based approach doesn't solve the fundamental problem of where BIN databases live and who maintains them.
+Rejected because it still requires maintaining BIN data somewhere, and a trait-based approach doesn't solve the fundamental problem of where BIN databases live and who maintains them.